 Find a person with the necessary qualifications and let me know who they are.
 If you have extenuating circumstances, speak to me about it and we will work out something.
 When you are taking a live class, you will need to make sure that the instructor has the email address for your proctor when you begin the class.

-When you are planning to take a quiz or test on CBTSPathway, email us directly (email@example.com) with the following information:
+When you are planning to take a quiz or test on CBTSPathway use the form above, or email us directly (email@example.com) with the following information:

 Quiz or test number/name (Quiz 1, Midterm, Final…)